JocelinPitt/ProjetMaster/Archives/Google Colabs Attempts/README.md

 Those files are not supposed to work properly as they are work in progress files.
 Many have been modified, overwritten and/or left "as it is".
 They have been placed here as a display of the many (Failed) attempts done conducting this work.

+The files have been classified according to the techniques and tools they use.